rqlite/rqlite/README.md

     go get github.com/otoolep/rqlite
     bin/rqlite ~/node.1

 This starts a rqlite server listening on localhost, port 4001.
 This single node is automatically becomes the leader.
-For all available command-line options, execute:
+To see all available command-line options, execute:

     bin/rqlite -h